kachunchau/kachunchau/content/portfolio/blucommerce-denim-templates.md

     "/images/BluCommerce-Denim-03.jpg"
     ]
 company: "blubolt"
-role: "Design"
+role: "UI design"
 site_url: ""
 ---

 {{< img src="/images/BluCommerce-Denim-04.jpg" >}}

-I was part of the team that redesigned the base mobile templates using existing data for bluCommerce.
+## Overview

+bluCommerce's old mobile templates were very dated and hard to maintain.
+As more and more customers started shopping on mobile we needed templates that had a better UX.

+### Goals and objectives

+* Increase conversions
+* Easier to navigate

-I was tasked to design the new Denim templates and as a team we went through user and competitor research to define what we needed to solve.
+I was tasked to design the new Denim templates and as a team we went through user and competitor research to define what we needed.
 Wireframe prototypes were created to quickly demonstrate layout and user workflow.
-After various feedback stages we progress to hi-fidelity mockups.
+After various feedback stages we progressed to hi-fidelity mockups and iterated.

 Here are some live sites using these templates.